Sophie-Gaëlle Martin

 Existential Vertigo & Pop Culture

-Sophie-Gaëlle Martin, or Sofigael M., is a French artist, painter, and draughtswoman.
+Sophie-Gaëlle Martin, or Sofigael M., is a French contemporary multidisciplinary artist, painter and draftswoman.

 “Nothing will ever be the same again.”

-Nothing explodes head-on: everything plays out in the suspended moment and the silent tension, that moment of floating that marks a point of no return.
+In Sofigael M.'s paintings, nothing bursts forth directly; everything takes place in the suspended moment and silent tension.
+But the lightheartedness is illusory: this moment of hovering marks a point of no return.

 Her bittersweet graphic narratives, with precise lines and tangy and contrasting colors, portray disillusioned characters, their gazes haunted by events that hint at tragedy.